usnistgov/oscal-xproc3/README.md

 #### XProc 3.0

 [XProc 3.0](xproc) is an XDM-based (XML Data Model) information processing and pipelining stack published and supported by its development community.
-The problems it addresses - the configuration, management and execution of complex, composable information processing *pipelines* - are in the center of any XML system, yet they are commonly dealt with - or worked around - by painful means and methods including carefully engineered and customized build utilities (Apache Ant or GNU `make`), scripts (`bash` and other), execution environments (web processing stacks), IDE workflows and proprietary solutions -- almost inevitably platform-dependent, if only because a single link with a dependency makes a dependency for the chain.
+The problems it addresses - the configuration, management and execution of complex, composable information processing *pipelines* - are in the center of any XML system, yet they are commonly dealt with - or worked around - by painful means and methods including carefully engineered and customized build utilities (Apache Ant or GNU `make`), scripts (`bash` and other), execution environments (web processing stacks), IDE workflows and proprietary solutions -- almost inevitably platform-dependent, if only because a single link with a dependency brings that dependency to the entire chain.

-This has hindered the propagation of XML-based technology despite its demonstrated generality, usefuless and power, because wherever it is painful and awkward to integrate, its strengths and virtues are masked.
+This has hindered the propagation of XML-based technology despite its demonstrated generality, usefuless and power, because wherever it is painful and awkward to integrate, its strengths and virtues are masked or (worse) obstructed and left unexplored.

 As a standard supporting a common semantics across implementations -- itself proof-tested by a history of earlier work -- XProc 3.0 promises greater adaptability, accessibility, and scalability than prior solutions to the problem of pipeline orchestration.

 [XProc 1.0](xproc1) was published as a [W3C Recommendation](http://www.w3.org/2005/10/Process-20051014/tr.html#rec-publication) in 2010.
-In addition to integrating the latest XSLT and XQuery technologies such as [XSLT 3.0](xslt3), XProc 3.0 represents a significant advance over XProc 1.0:
+In addition to integrating the latest XSLT and XQuery technologies such as [XSLT 3.0](xslt3), [XProc 3.0](xproc3-specs) (finalized 2022) represents a significant advance over XProc 1.0, being

 - More streamlined and easier to learn and use
 - Capable of processing and delivering any data notation, not only XML, including both JSON and plain-text-based formats (e.g. CSV, TSV etc.)